tade0726/openai-gym-taxi-task/README.md

 While this coding exercise is ungraded, we recommend that you try to attain an average return of at least 9.1 over 100 consecutive trials (best_avg_reward > 9.1).

-# my solution
+# My solution

-I try a solution base on udacity machine learning Engineer materia.
+I tried a solution base on udacity machine learning Engineer materia.

 After fine-tune several time, my best average reward is 9.373.